-(1) Maximum Percentage of A Single Species.
-Except for plantings used for screening, no one (1) species of tree or shrub may make up more than thirty-three (33) percent of the total amount of landscape plantings.
+(1) Maximum Percentage of One (1) Species.
+Except for plantings used for screening, no one (1) species of tree or shrub may make up more than fifty (50) percent of the total amount of landscape plantings.

 (2) Plant Materials.
-The use of vegetation native to the area, Southern Michigan, and the use of a mixture of vegetation from the same species association is encouraged and the following shall apply:

-(a) All required plant material shall be hardy to the area, free of disease and insect infestation, and conform to the American Standard for Nursery Stock of the American Association of Nurserymen.
+The use of vegetation native to the area and Southwest Michigan and the use of a mixture of vegetation from the same species association is encouraged.
+At a minimum, all required plant material shall be hardy to the area, free of disease and insect infestation, and conform to the American Standard for Nursery Stock of the American Association of Nurserymen.